SumitNikumbh/RHCSA-notes/RH124 1/Chapter 6.md

 Using getent for Account Info
 getent passwd — list all users

-getent passwd <username> — show a specific user's entry
+getent passwd <username> — show a specific users entry

 getent group — list all groups